underlines/awesome-ml/llm-tools.md

 -   https://github.com/HazyResearch/flash-attention
 -   https://github.com/stochasticai/x-stable-diffusion
 -   [tokenmonster](https://github.com/alasdairforsythe/tokenmonster) ungreedy tokenizer increases inference speed and context-length by 35% for pre-training on new LLMs
+-   [LOMO](https://github.com/OpenLMLab/LOMO) fuses the gradient computation and the parameter update in one step to reduce memory usage enables the full parameter fine-tuning of a 7B model on a single RTX 3090

 ## Benchmarking